1. Where are you in the world right now, and what's the setting like?

-5. If you had to recommend one album for someone looking to get into dance music, what would you give them?
+5. If you had to recommend one album for someone looking to get into electronic music, what would you give them?

-6. What’s the first thing you bought for yourself when you started making money as a DJ?
+6. What’s the first non-music gear item that you bought for yourself when you started making money as an artist?

 8. What’s one song you wish you had produced?